jonlpersson/ed-latimore/site/_posts/2022-05-22-machiavelli-the-prince.md

 tags:
   - book-quotes-and-summaries
 description: >-
-  I've collected the big ideas and major quotes from Machiavelli's classic treatise on political philosophy and political theory.
-These aren't motivational or inspirational quotes.
-They're pragmatic and useful.
+  I’ve collected the big ideas from Machiavelli’s classic treatise on political philosophy and political theory.
+These are pragmatic ideas to seize power.
 image: /assets/images/drafts/the-prince.jpg
 ---
-The Price was written by Niccolò Machiavelli in 1513 as a sort of instruction guide for new renaissance rulers.
+The Price was written by Niccol&ograve; Machiavelli in 1513 as a sort of instruction guide for new renaissance rulers.
 He wrote it in exile, hoping to use it to aid his return to a position of power he once held.
 It was to be a gift to gain favor with Lorenzo de Medici after he fell out of favor with him because he was accused of conspiracy, tortured, and exiled.

 Machiavelli states in the book's dedication that he would like to return to a position of authority and that he offers the advice contained in The Prince as the most precious gift he could offer.